1. Home

 The role of clinical pharmacists has become increasingly important in recent years as the number of available medications has grown and the complexity of treatment plans has increased.
 By working closely with other healthcare providers, clinical pharmacists can help improve patient outcomes, reduce medication errors, and lower healthcare costs.

-One area in which clinical pharmacists have made a significant impact is in the management of chronic diseases.
+One area in which clinical pharmacists have significantly impacted is the management of chronic diseases.
 According to a study published in the Journal of the American Pharmacists Association, patients who received medication therapy management services from a clinical pharmacist had better control of their diabetes, hypertension, and dyslipidemia than those who did not receive such services (1).

-Clinical pharmacists also play a critical role in the prevention and management of medication errors.
+Clinical pharmacists also play a critical role in preventing and managing medication errors.
 According to the Institute of Medicine, medication errors harm at least 1.5 million people each year in the United States (2).
 Clinical pharmacists can help reduce the risk of prescribed medication errors by reviewing medication orders, monitoring for adverse drug reactions, and providing education to patients and other healthcare providers.

 Where do Clinical Pharmacists Work?

 Clinical pharmacists work in a variety of healthcare settings, including hospitals, clinics, and long-term care facilities.
 To become a clinical pharmacist, individuals must complete a Doctor of Pharmacy (PharmD) program and obtain a license to practice pharmacy in their state.
-Many clinical pharmacists also pursue additional training or certification in areas such as pharmacotherapy, ambulatory care, or critical care.
+Clinical pharmacists also pursue additional training or certification in pharmacotherapy, ambulatory care, or critical care.

-Closing Thoughts When Considering to Become a Clinical Pharmacist
+Closing Thoughts When Considering Become a Clinical Pharmacist

-As the complexity of medication treatment plans continues to grow, the importance of clinical pharmacists in healthcare will only continue to increase.
+As the complexity of medication treatment plans continues to grow, clinical pharmacists' importance in healthcare will only increase.

 Interested in topics beyond clinical pharmacy?